Getting to and around southern Laos

 If you want to break up this long journey, you can also stop for a day or so in Paksan between Vientiane and Thakhek on the Mekong.
 Chris Perkins (snikrep65@gmail.com) is an expat who resides there and will be happy to provide you with info.

-It’s best to book buses through your hostel or guesthouse.
+It’s usually best to book buses through your hostel or guesthouse.
 They’ll get you on the bus that you actually want.
 At the bus station where no one speaks any English at all, you’ll rarely be 100% sure of what you are buying.

 Whenever you buy ANY bus ticket, always check whether it’s an Express Bus or a Local Bus.
 Local buses are cheaper, but they stop everywhere, and they’ll make a 30-km detour to take one passenger on a 10-minute drive between two villages.
 Life is too short.